test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-01.robot.rst

 *Background:*

-Basically the JSON configuration files of the RobotFramework AIO have to follow the syntax rules of the JSON format.
-But the RobotFramework AIO extends this syntax by some additional features like
+Basically the JSON configuration files of the **RobotFramework_TestsuitesManagement** have to follow the syntax rules of the JSON format.
+But the **RobotFramework_TestsuitesManagement** extends this syntax by some additional features like

 * the possibility to add comments,
 * the possibility to use the ``${}`` syntax to refer to parameters,